isomerpages/mci-corp/media-centre/speeches/_posts/2024-05-21-post-Opening Remarks by SMS Tan Kiat How at IMDAxMicrosoft Luncheon.md

 place to support the reskilling and retraining of your tech team.
 We will be sharing more of these details at next week’s launch.</p>
 <p></p>
-<p>All of you here are leaders who own right, embracing digitalisation to
+<p>All of you here are leaders in your own right, embracing digitalisation
-create your own future, across all industries – even the more traditional ones such as FnB.
+to create your own future, across all industries – even the more traditional ones such as FnB.
 Experts are saying that “there is no such thing as sunset industry, only a sunset mindset”.
 I commend all of you and welcome all of you to tap on the various programmes that we're rolling out.
 You never